langfield/ki/ki/DOCUMENTATION.md

 All `ki` needs is the original text of the code block prior to html formatting, and a function that can reapply the formatting to the modified text.
-Since the html table was generated by an addon, we already have a python function for this, and in general you can provide a `~/.config/ki/ki.json` file that maps implementation IDs to paths of python modules.
+Since the html table was generated by an addon, we already have a python function for this, and in general we can provide a `~/.config/ki/ki.json` file that maps implementation IDs to paths of python modules.
 The module must have a top-level function defined of the form `format(text: str) -> bs4.Tag`.

-If you have an addon implementation, you can import it here and use it in your `format()` implementation. you can add a `ki` attribute whose value is the base64 encoding of the code block, and a `implementation` attribute whose value is the name of a function.
+If we have an addon implementation, we can import it here and use it in our `format()` implementation.
+We can add a `ki` attribute whose value is the base64 encoding of the code block, and a `implementation` attribute whose value is the name of a function.
 At import-time, `ki` will decode this and write the human-readable source to the relevant markdown file instead.